Merge Sort Algorithm in Data Structure

 Author - Krishna Shinde

-In this article, we will explore Merge sort and how to implement Merge sort in C and C++.
+In this DSA tutorial, we will explore Merge sort and how to implement Merge sort in C and C++.
 By the end, you will have a solid understanding of this important algorithm.

 What is Merge Sort?